rohitraj3848/MyDownloadManager/README.md

-The Download Manager uses http 1.1 and configured only to download from http servers. it means we can get a a specified chunkof data so pause and resume are allowed.
+The Download Manager uses http 1.1 and configured only to download from http servers. we can get a specified chunk of data in http 1.1 protocol so pause and resume are allowed.
 The Download Manager is broken into a few classes for natural separation of functional components.
 These are the Download, DownloadsTableModel, ProgressRenderer, and DownloadManager classes, respectively.
 The DownloadManager class is responsible for the